kj89/testnet_manuals/nibiru/README.md

  - 1TB of storage (SSD or NVME)
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

-## Set up your nibi fullnode
+## Set up your nibiru fullnode
 ### Option 1 (automatic)
-You can setup your nibi fullnode in few minutes by using automated script below.
+You can setup your nibiru fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!
 ```
 wget -O nibiru.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/nibiru/nibiru.sh && chmod +x nibiru.sh && ./nibiru.sh
 ```